 What a lot of these companies fail to understand is that you can not microwave your SEO and digital marketing.
 SEO is like a chess game being played against every company in your keyword universe.
 It all takes time to see results and the more time you put in, the more data you will have to inform decisions down the road.

 When choosing the best agency for your business, think about what your long-term goals are.
 What do you need now, and what will these improvements lead you to do next?

 If you are in need of a one-off project, then it will make sense to look at agencies that specialize in that specific area.
 For example, if you need a technical audit, go to a technical SEO-focused agency and if you are looking for content creation, maybe a content development agency is the best call.
-(Editor’s Note: iPullRank specialize in both things.
+(Editor’s Note: iPullRank specializes in both things.
 We also are ideal for enterprise SEO services.)

 But, the real question is why do you need these tasks completed?
 If you need to create a bunch of content, is it because you want your website to look more robust, or is the content meant to move your customers through the purchase funnel?